 Appeals are submitted to the committee of the respective school if the student has been accepted into their major.
 All other appeals are submitted to the Joint Committee on Academic Standing through the Center for Academic Advisement.
 Please see an Advisor from the Center for Academic Advisement for more information.
 Reinstatement is not guaranteed.

-Upon reinstatement you will continue to be on academic probation until you meet the cumulative GPA of 2.0 at the end of the spring semester.
+Upon reinstatement you will continue to be on academic probation until you meet the cumulative GPA of 2.0.

 Restrictions on college privileges and credits taken while on probation

 Credits: While on academic probation you are limited to register for a maximum of four courses or 13 credits per semester during the spring and fall semesters.
 Further, students are limited to one course each summer session.

 Activities: While on Academic Probation a student is not allowed to hold office in any club or student organization, nor play on any varsity sports teams.

 Restrictions on Financial Aid: Financial Aid will be jeopardized by poor grades or academic progress.
 See Financial Aid Office for how it applies to your specific situation.

 This applies regardless of GPA if you are taking ENG 2100, ENG 2150

 for the third time.
 This Negative Service Indicator will be removed only after you pass the course in question.
 Failure to pass this course on the third attempt will result in immediate dismissal.

 While on rate of progress probation you are limited to register for a maximum of four courses or 13 credits during the third repetition semester.
 Further, students are limited to one course each summer session and winter session.